How to trade commodities in Canada

 What are commodities?

-Commodities are tradeable raw materials.
+Commodities are tradable raw materials.
 These basic goods can be sorted into four broad categories: metal, energy, livestock and agriculture.

 The commodity market predates the stock market, as people have exchanged commodities like gold, food and livestock for centuries.
 Today, the modern commodities market operates as publicly traded exchanges that facilitate the movement of contracts for physical goods.

-Investors can gain exposure to commodities through commodity futures, exchange-traded funds (ETFs) or by purchasing stocks from companies that produce commodities.
+Investors can gain exposure to commodities through commodity futures and CFDs, by investing in exchange-traded funds (ETFs) and mutual funds, or by purchasing stocks from companies that produce commodities.
 It’s also possible to purchase commodities as physical goods, but doing so requires you to store the goods yourself.

 Popular commodities